Your credit history

-How do you know who has looked at your report?
+How do I know who has looked at my report?

-Your credit report will show each time a lender has viewed your information and the reason they did so.
+Your credit report shows each time a lender has viewed your information and the reason they did so.
 This is called a ‘footprint’.
-It means that you will know who has looked at your credit report and when.
+It means that you know who has looked at your credit report and when.

 Request a change to your credit report

-If you believe there is inaccurate, incomplete or out-of-date information in your credit report, you can apply to amend the information held on the Central Credit Register.
+If you believe there is inaccurate, incomplete or out-of-date information in your credit report, you can apply to amend the information held on the Central Credit Register (pdf).

 You can get more information in the factsheet How to request an amendment to information on my credit report (pdf).

-If you believe you have been impersonated by another person, you have the right to place a notice of suspected impersonation on your report.
+If you believe you have been impersonated by another person, you can place a notice of suspected impersonation on your report.

 Add a statement to your credit report

-It is possible to add a personal statement to your credit record to clarify it.
+You can add a personal statement to your credit record to clarify it (pdf).
 This is known as an ‘explanatory statement’.